Healthy Homes Assessment Tamatea

 building insulation inspection

-A warm dry home is an ideal house
+A dry and warm home is an ideal home

 Insulation Tamatea

-Insulation needs to be in compliance with the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

 Tamatea Moisture Ingress & Drainage

-Check out the complete details of the Healthy Homes moisture ingress and drainage quality.
+Check out the complete details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection